 Email marketing is one of the easiest ways to start a targeted journey with your most engaged audience.
 Subscription-based models like paywalls have been a positive trend over the past few years as users long for a more personalized, uninterrupted content experience outside of the platforms.
 This same human-centric experience can be easily created through email newsletters.
-According to HubSpot, 50% of people in the U.S. check their personal email more than 10 times a day, and email communication is their preferred way to receive updates from brands.
+According to HubSpot, 99% of people check their email every day, with many checking more than 20 times a day, and email communication is still a preferred way to receive updates from brands.

 With more people living online than ever before, it's a perfect time to make sure that you have a winning email marketing strategy.
 Dan Oshinsky, the founding Newsletter Editor at BuzzFeed and the first Director of Newsletters at The New Yorker, started an email consultancy group called Inbox Collective that is dedicated to helping publishers perfect their email strategies.

 Oshinsky has identified five key steps to improve your newsletter strategy.
 Here are his expert recommendations.

 A welcome email sequence is a group of messages sent to your new subscribers so they can get familiar with your brand and communication style.
 The welcome series is a critical time that should be completed within the first 30 days after a new reader signs up for your newsletter.
 It's your chance to make a good first impression and establish a more personalized relationship with your new subscribers.